 Before Registering for Orientation…Create Your NetID.

-Before you can make your reservation you will need to create your NetID – this will allow you to enter our reservation program which is available through our secure Enterprise system.
-Your NetID will also activate your UIS email account.
+Your NetID will allow you to enter our reservation program which is available through our secure Enterprise system.
+It will also activate your UIS email account.
 It is very important to check this email account a couple times a week because the University will be sending all official communications to your UIS email account, including confirmation of your orientation reservation and any reminders and program updates that we will send.

 Summer Two-Day Orientation Dates

-These two-day Orientation sessions will be held in June and July, involving an overnight stay for students – even for students who live locally and are planning on commuting during the school year.
+These two-day Orientation sessions will be held in June and July and involve an overnight stay for students – even for students who live locally and are planning on commuting during the school year.
 The goal of the overnight session is to provide opportunities for students to meet other members of their class and to give students an understanding of the residential, on-campus living experience.